oktadev/okta-blog/_source/_posts/2020-07-20-easy-user-sync-hooks.md

 {% img blog/easy-user-sync-hooks/get-users-2.png alt:"get users" width:"773" %}{: .center-image }

-That’s it!
-You’ve successfully used Okta Event Hooks and synced your user’s Okta cloud profile to a SQLite database.
+That's it!
+You've successfully used Okta Event Hooks and synced your user's Okta cloud profile to a SQLite database.

 ## Continue Developing with Okta and Event Hooks

 This post walked you through using Okta Event Hooks to automatically push user profiles to a third party user store (like a database) at the time of user creation.
 However, following this step-by-step guide of creating, verifying and testing Okta Event Hooks you could build out extended capabilities for any of the [eligible event hook triggers](https://developer.okta.com/docs/reference/api/event-types/?q=event-hook-eligible) to include additional processes required for your application.

 With Event Hooks, calls are asynchronous, so you can add them without disrupting the process flow of the triggering event.
-However, if you would prefer a synchronous hook, that will pause a process until a response is received, I’d recommend reviewing [Okta’s Inline Hooks](https://developer.okta.com/docs/concepts/inline-hooks/) capabilities.
+However, if you would prefer a synchronous hook, that will pause a process until a response is received, I'd recommend reviewing [Okta's Inline Hooks](https://developer.okta.com/docs/concepts/inline-hooks/) capabilities.
-If you’d like to learn more about Okta Hooks or you’re interested in learning how you can add Okta authentication to your Node.js application, these posts are helpful:
+If you'd like to learn more about Okta Hooks or you're interested in learning how you can add Okta authentication to your Node.js application, these posts are helpful:
 [Use Okta Token Hooks to Supercharge OpenID Connect](https://developer.okta.com/blog/2019/12/23/extend-oidc-okta-token-hooks) [Node.js Login with Express and OIDC](https://developer.okta.com/blog/2020/06/16/nodejs-login) [Painless Node.js Authentication](https://developer.okta.com/blog/2019/10/03/painless-node-authentication)